hammal/cbadc/docs/source/auto_examples/b_general/plot_a_compare_estimator.rst

 resulting in a more computationally more efficient filter that can be parallelized into independent filter operations.

 ..
-GENERATED FROM PYTHON SOURCE LINES 255-264
+GENERATED FROM PYTHON SOURCE LINES 259-268

 .. code-block:: default
-   :lineno-start: 255
+   :lineno-start: 260

-    from cbadc.digital_estimator import ParallelEstimator
+    # Instantiate the digital estimator (this is where the filter coefficients are

-    # Instantiate the digital estimator (this is where the filter coefficients are computed).
+    # computed).
     digital_estimator_parallel = ParallelEstimator(
         simulator4, analog_system, digital_control4, eta2, K1, K2)